EG-Julien/esp8266-rgb-w-led-strip/README.md

 # Purpose of this software
 This software is meant to be flashed on an esp8266, connected with an RGB LED strip and a White LED strip.
 It is able to drive all colors of the strip from 0 to 100% dimmable via multichannel pwm.
-Warning : LED Strip is inverted !
+Warning : White LED Strip command is inverted !
 (N-Channel MOSFET used)

 ## Homekit integration
 No bridge is required.
 Instead, this project uses the esp-homekit implementation found